scionproto/scion/go/bootstrapper/README.rst

 1. The bootstrapper daemon probes the local network for hints about the web server address using the available discovery mechanisms (i.e., DHCP , DNS and mDNS).
+2. Wait for hints from discoverers.
-2. Once a hint gets received, the bootstrapper tries to download the topology of the AS and some TRCs from the hinted local web server.
+3. Once a hint gets received, the bootstrapper tries to download the topology of the AS and some TRCs from the hinted local web server.

-3. If the retrieval is successful, the bootstrapper prepares the SD's files and exits successfully, and the SD is automatically started by Systemd.
+   a.
+On success, the bootstrapper prepares the SD's files and exits successfully, and the SD is automatically started by Systemd.
-4. Otherwise, the bootstrapper tries to contact the web server specified by the next hint.
+   b.
+On failure, the bootstrapper tries to contact the web server specified by the next hint (go back to 2).

-5. If no hint is received after a certain span of time, the bootstrapper times out and exit with a non-zero value.
+If no hint is received after a certain span of time, the bootstrapper times out and exit with a non-zero value.

 NB: The TRCs retrieval is a temporary solution; in the future, they will be installed on a device via other means, ideally before it gets connected to